The only tiny house course you’ll ever need!

 Some of our students have never picked up a carpentry tool before, while others have been contractors looking to broaden their skills and learn something new.
 They’ve been chefs, freelance writers, engineers, lawyers, nurses, physicians, full-time parents, and others, with ages ranging from 14-74.
 Many have identified as women and/or femme, and have been thrilled to finally learn in an environment where they’re at the center.

-Gain the confidence to design and get started building your own beautiful, ecological tiny house from the ground up, with your own hands.
+Gain the confidence to design and get started building your beautiful, ecological tiny house from the ground up, with your own hands..

 What’s Included – How to Build a Tiny House

 This is a comprehensive course, probably the only one you will ever need.
-We cover the steps of building a tiny house, or any small house, plus lots of bonus material, too.
+We cover the steps of how to build a tiny house, or any small house, plus lots of bonus material, too.
 Videos include clear and thorough lectures, hands-on demos, diagrams, humor, and personality.

 Keenan Phillips